Using FiPy

 [my.machine.com:69813] WARNING: There were 4 Windows created but not freed.

 indicates mpi4py is properly communicating with MPI and is running in parallel, but that Trilinos is not, and is running three separate serial environments.
 As a result, FiPy is limited to three separate serial operations, too.
 In this instance, the problem is that although Trilinos was compiled with MPI enabled, it was compiled against a different MPI library than is currently available (and which mpi4py was compiled against).
-The solution is to rebuild Trilinos against the active MPI libraries.
+The solution, in this instance, is to solve with PETSc or to rebuild Trilinos against the active MPI libraries.

 When solving in parallel, FiPy essentially breaks the problem up into separate sub-domains and solves them (somewhat) independently.
 FiPy generally “does the right thing”, but if you find that you need to do something with the entire solution, you can use var.globalValue.